Mr-Macko/myFlix-Angular-client/README.md

 # myFlix Angular Client
-This single-page, responsive application is the client-side for an application called myFlix based on its existing server-side code[here](https://github.com/Mr-Macko/movie_api) (REST API and database), with supporting documentation.
+This single-page, responsive application is the client-side for an application called myFlix based on its existing [server-side code](https://github.com/Mr-Macko/movie_api) (REST API and database), with supporting documentation.
 It features  routing, rich interactions, several interface views, and a polished user experience.

 The frontend views for this application consists of the following:
 - Welcome view